Registration: Red Bull King of the Air is an invitational event. Only the 24 invited riders are allowed to enter the event competition.

 Judging Panel Composition: events shall have an odd number of judges panel, with 3/5 judges on per heat.

 A competitor shall be scored while being in the designated competition area.
-Whether a competitor is in or out of the competition area, will be at the discretion of the senior judge on the relevant panel and the Head Judge.
+Whether a competitor is in or out of the competition area, will be at the discretion of the Head judge.

 Judges should be visually separated when possible and it is the responsibility of the Head Judge to see that the judges do not discuss scores.